 and making provision incidental and supplementary to those powers.

-[Section 26P inserted by No. 49 of 2000 s.
-55; amended by No. 38 of 2007 s.
+[Section 26P inserted: No. 49 of 2000 s.
+55; amended: No. 38 of 2007 s.
 101(1).]

 26Q.
 Minister’s powers exercisable on behalf of people with water entitlement

 (1) The Minister may, by agreement with a person or group of persons holding any water entitlement, perform work or supply services relating to the inspection or monitoring of a water resource for the benefit of the person or group of persons.